-I’ve had many conversations lately about organizational values and their affect on growth in tech.
+In recent conversations, I’ve discussed organizational values and their affect on growth in tech.
 Does a focus on values improve or impede growth?
 Many companies, both in Canada and the US, are being torn between being values-focus (respectful, kind and trusting) and being delivery-focused (fast, effective).
 In the eyes of many, these are at opposite ends of a spectrum.
 But is that really the case?

 We Canadians have a reputation for being nice – polite to a fault.
 This reputation has become a strength.
 In markets where customer and employee experience are critical, our inclusive and caring nature is starting to set our tech companies apart.

 We know that the success of a tech company is tied directly to the ability to attract and engage the best people.
 We’ve seen this time and again as we’ve worked with multiple companies to build their executive teams.
-Talented people all want to be part of a winning team, and one that is moving quickly down the path of success – they also really want to be respected.
+Talented people all want to be part of a winning team that is moving quickly down the path of success but they also really want to be respected.